-- VIII.4.2 The Contributory Pension Plan for TUFA Employees of Trent University (hereafter the "Plan") and the Supplemental Retirement Arrangement for Members of the Contributory Pension Plan for TUFA Employees of Trent University (hereafter the "SRA"), as amended from time to time, form part of the Collective Agreement and may only be altered or amended by mutual written and signed agreement of both parties. - VIII.4.3 For those insured plans which are non-statutory, the Board reserves the right to tender the benefits contract, change the carrier, etc., provided only that equivalent benefit levels are maintained. - VIII.5 Dependents (spouses and children) of members enrolled in the University shall, where they are not successful in receiving a Scholarship under Appendix B, have their normal academic fees waived for the duration of this Agreement.
+- (i) Any government program which provides duplicate coverage shall be established as first payer. - VIII.4.2 (a) The Contributory Pension Plan for TUFA Employees of Trent University (he reafter the "RPP") and the Supplemental Retirement Arrangement for Members of The Contributory Pension Plan for TUFA Employees of Trent University (hereafter the "SRA") and the Aggregate Retirement Arrangement for Members of the RPP and the SRA at Trent University (hereafter the "ARA"), as amended from time to time, form part of the Agreement and may only be altered or amended by mutual written and signed agreement of both Parties, and together comprise the retirement benefit and funding arrangement for Members. - (b) The ARA, the amended RPP, the amended and restated SRA, and this Article VIII.4.2 (hereafter the "Implementation Documents"), all effective July 1, 2005 under the Agreement, constitute the implementation of the Agreement on Retirement Benefit

+Issues entered into between the Parties on November 29, 2005, ratified by the Association in February 2006 and by the Board in March 2006, and effective July 1, 2005.
+In the event of a conflict between the Agreement on Retirement Benefit Issues and its implementation, the Implementation Documents shall prevail.

+VIII.4.3 For those insured plans which are non-statutory, the Board reserves the right to tender the benefits contract, change the carrier, etc., provided only that equivalent benefit levels are maintained.

+VIII.5 Tuition Waivers

+Dependents (spouses and children) of members enrolled in the University shall, where they are not successful in receiving a Scholarship under Appendix B, have their normal academic fees waived for the duration of this Agreement.
 Admissions and progression standards for such students shall be those applicable to other students in the University.